kdsmith18542/Pristine/README.md

 ===================

-If you get the missing libleledb and libmemenv do this
+If you get the `missing libleveldb.a and libmemenv.a` do this

 `cd /leveldb`

 `chmod +x build_detect_platform`

+`make libleveldb.a libmemenv.a`

 `cd ..`